 On a cushion of air—that’s how PCL moved a 10ton steel beam through the NAC lobby.
 The 60-foot beam, the biggest piece of structural steel used on the project, supports the new addition at the north end of the building.
 The NAC lobby’s polished terrazzo floor, however, would have cracked under the weight of the beam while it was being transported.

 As a solution, the structural steel contractor brought in a construction compressor.
-A series of hoses were connected from the compressor to a distribution tank and then to three pneumatic air casters—resembling miniature hovercrafts—which lifted the beam one inch above the floor, enabling the crew to guide it carefully through the NAC lobby, leaving the terrazzo flooring unscathed.
+A series of hoses were connected from the compressor to a distribution tank and then to three pneumatic air casters—resembling miniature hovercrafts—which lifted the beam 1 inch above the floor, enabling the crew to guide it carefully through the NAC lobby, leaving the terrazzo flooring unscathed.
 But as innovative as the delivery was, once the beam was in location the construction team had to lift it into place, in the traditional way using chain hoists and muscle.

 The NAC rejuvenation features large quantities of manufactured glulam (glue-laminated lumber) coffers throughout most of the public spaces.
 PCL, in collaboration with the design team and the specialist glulam contractor, prefabricated the individual roof panels and incorporated all mechanical, life safety, electrical infrastructure, and finished wood ceiling panels on the underside, and the finished roof membrane on the exterior topside.

-PCL purchased bulk glulam segments, which were fabricated and stain-finished in Vancouver, British Columbia and shipped to a temporary fabrication shop an hour from the NAC project site.
+PCL purchased bulk glulam segments, which were fabricated and satin-finished in Vancouver, British Columbia and shipped to a temporary fabrication shop an hour from the NAC project site.
 The fabrication team assembled the glulam coffers, and project team consultants then tested and inspected each panel and integrated system.
 Third-party Electrical Safety Authority inspectors checked the panels to complete the quality-control process.

 In a truly royal reveal, Prince Charles attended the ribbon-cutting ceremony to draw the curtain on a rejuvenated theatrical space ready to entertain more than 1.2 million visitors a year.